-Very soon, if not already, his personal decisions will have to be something more than a matter of simple “submission” to Mom’s and Dad’s injunctions.
-He will have to choose to act on the basis of the wisdom you’ve attempted to instill in him over the years and out of an awareness of his personal responsibility toward his Creator.
-If he attends church, it should be because he has a heartfelt desire to serve Christ and connect with His people – not because you “make him go.”
-If he avoids drugs and alcohol, it should be because he understands the negative consequences of substance abuse and wishes to honor his own body as the temple of the Holy Spirit – not because he’s trying to “obey” his parents’ commands.
-If he makes a point of getting to bed at a decent hour on weeknights, it should be because he wants to be at the top of his form at school or work the next morning — not because he’s adhering to a curfew.
+In other words, if your son goes to church, it should be because he has a heartfelt desire to serve Christ and connect with fellow believers — not because you “make him go.”
+If he stays away from drugs and alcohol, it should be because he understands the negative consequences of substance abuse and wants to honor his own body as the temple of the Holy Spirit.
+If he gets to bed at a decent hour on weeknights, it should be because he wants to be at his best for school or work the next morning — not because he’s sticking to an enforced curfew.

-On the other hand, we want to qualify this last point by reminding you that “honor” does not necessarily imply that an adult child must do whatever his parents want him to do.
-For instance, a parent may wish that an adult child would accept every piece of advice the parent offers – plainly an unrealistic desire.
-He or she may also ask the adult child to behave in ways that are unhealthy, inadvisable, or downright damaging – for example, by requiring the child to have Sunday dinner at the parents’ house every week in spite of potential conflict with the child’s spouse.
-In cases like these, we believe it’s important for adult children stand their ground firmly but lovingly.
+At the same time, “honor” doesn’t necessarily mean that an adult child has to do whatever his parents ask.
+A parent might wish that an adult child would accept every piece of advice they offer — but that’s unrealistic.
+Or a parent might ask the adult child to behave in ways that are unhealthy, unwise, or even harmful (for example, by requiring the child to have Sunday dinner at the parents’ house every week despite conflict with the child’s spouse).
+In these cases, we believe it’s important for adult children to stand their ground firmly but lovingly.

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.